Ascension (Agents of S.H.I.E.L.D.): Writing

 After the episode reveals Lincoln Campbell to be the "Fallen Agent", the executive producers said that they felt the character earned his "heroic" death after the way he had developed throughout the season.
-His final scene with Daisy Johnson, where they say goodbye over radios, was not an intentional homage to the similar scene between Captain America and Peggy Carter in Marvel's Captain America: The First Avenger, with the crew independently deciding to use the scenario because "There’s something heartbreaking about not being able to be face-to-face with the person."
+His final scene with Daisy Johnson, where they say goodbye over radios, was not an intentional homage to the similar scene between Captain America and Peggy Carter in Marvel's Captain America: The First Avenger, with the crew independently deciding to use the scenario because "There's something heartbreaking about not being able to be face-to-face with the person."
 For the six-month time jump at the end of the episode, executive producer Maurissa Tancharoen called it "a spin on our usual cliffhanger", with Whedon explaining that the series would have picked up six months later for the fourth season anyway, "we just wanted to do it a little early" this time.
 The tease at the end of the episode, which hints at Life Model Decoys (LMD), was originally meant to tease the introduction of Johnny Blaze / Ghost Rider, a character the producers hoped to use in the fourth season and had received clearance from Marvel to do so.
 However, Marvel would rescind the series' ability to use Johnny Blaze, resulting in the change to the LMD tease; the series would ultimately be able to use the Robbie Reyes version of the character.

 Casting

-In April 2016, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Grant Ward, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" MacKenzie, and Lincoln Campbell, respectively.
+In April 2016, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell would star as Phil Coulson, Melinda May, Hive, Daisy Johnson, Leo Fitz, Jemma Simmons, Lance Hunter, Bobbi Morse, Alphonso "Mack" Mackenzie, and Lincoln Campbell, respectively.
 It was also revealed that the guest cast for the episode would include Axle Whitehead as James, John Hannah as Holden Radcliffe, Natalia Cordova-Buckley as Elena "Yo-Yo" Rodriguez, Mark Dacascos as Giyera, Lola Glaudini as Polly Hinton and Amanda Rea as AIDA.
 Rea did not receive guest star credit in the episode.
 Whitehead, Hannah, Cordova-Buckley, Dacascos, and Glaudini reprise their roles from earlier in the series.
 Blood and Palicki do not ultimately appear.